uiii/ProcessWire-FieldtypePDF/README.md

 If you got some *GhostScript* exceptions when generating image, update *GhostScript* and *ImageMagick* to the latest versions.

-If you can't, you can use the *fallback mode*.
+If you can't, you can use the **fallback mode**.
 Turn it on in the module's settings.
-But be aware of that it will produce low quality images and most of the options won't be abvailable.
+> Be aware of that this will produce low quality images and most of the field type options won't be abvailable.

 ## Changelog